loopbackio/loopback.io/pages/en/lb4/Routes.md

 app.api(spec);
 ```

-## Invoking Operations using Routes
+## Invoking operations using Routes

 This example breaks down how `Sequences` determine and call the matching operation for any given request.